-That action is consistent with a resolution on higher education that the AJC adopted in May 1965 that declared, in part:
+That action is consistent with a resolution on higher education that the AJC adopted in May, 1965, that declared, in part:

-We endorse the purposes and objectives set forth in the proposed Higher Education Act of 1965 now pending in the 89th Congress, first session, and in particular the comprehensive approach to the needs of higher education today inherent in this proposed legislation.
+We endorse the purposes and objectives set forth in the proposed Higher Education Act of 1965 now pending in the 89th Congress, first session, and in particular the comprehensive approach to the needs of higher education today inherent in this proposed legislation.7

-It is encouraging to read in these last few days in the 1976 report of the National Catholic Education Association on "Catholic Schools in America" and in Father Greeley's latest study that a stabilizing trend has developed with Catholic schools and that the commitment of Catholic parents to their school system remains high.
-That fact is summarized in the New York Times, April 25, 1976:
+It is encouraging to read in these last few days in the 1976 report of the National Catholic Education Association on "Catholic Schools in America," and in Father Greeley's latest study that a stabilizing trend has developed with Catholic schools and that the commitment of Catholic parents to their school system remains high.
+It is a matter for Catholic educators to determine what measures are required to reduce their costs of running their schools and to respond to parental requests for increasing the quality of education offered.
+But that does not absolve any of us outside of the Catholic community from being concerned for the quality of education and the health and welfare that affects the lives of fifteen million children who happen to be Catholic.